Skip to content

 • Repeat build, test, and bugfix process until release is stable

-• Cherry-pick bugfixes back into master
+• Cherry-pick bug fixes back into master

-• Create Final Release branch from RC
+• Create Final release branch from RC

 3. Release

-• Copy Release notes generated by Jira Release into Github form
+• Copy release notes generated by Jira release into Github form

-• Add other appropriate information into release github release notes
+• Add other appropriate information into release Github release notes

 • Point Armbian build system to new release

-• Update armbian documentation to reflect current release
+• Update Armbian documentation to reflect current release

 • Celebrate